zhihanyang2022/pytorch-dqn/README.md

 tested on CartPole.

 To start, simply run `python train_cartpole.py` in your terminal; training stats will be directly printed into your terminal.
+Convergence on CartPole can be reached within 200 episodes.

 ## How is code organized?